Epilepsy medicines and pregnancy

 I think my child has been affected by epilepsy medicine I took while I was pregnant.
 What should I do?

-If you are concerned that your child has been affected by use of epilepsy medicine during pregnancy, you can discuss this with your family doctor.
-The doctor may refer your child to see a specialist in children’s medicine if they think this is needed.
+Speak to your doctor if you are concerned that your child has been affected by use of epilepsy medicine during pregnancy.
+They may refer your child to see a specialist in children’s medicine.

 You could also contact a support network such as: